 Daisy Barham runs the AEGN’s climate change program, where she supports the Network’s 200+ members to give effectively to address climate change.
 Prior to entering philanthropy, Daisy held a range of advocacy roles, working with campaigners, organisers and policy officers to take on the key threats to nature.

-Mary Harm, Campaigner, 350 Pacific
+Mary Harm, Campaigner, 350 Australia

-Mary harm is a campaigner at 350.org.
+Mary Harm is a campaigner at 350.org.
 She mobilises communities through advocacy, storytelling, and grassroots action to resist fossil fuel expansion and champion Pacific resilience.